levimatther/metaapi-node.js-sdk/readme.md

 ```

 ### Manage custom experts (EAs)
-Custom expert advisors can only be used for g1 accounts
+Custom expert advisors can only be used for MT4 accounts on g1 infrastructure

 ### Creating an expert advisor via API
 You can use the code below to create an EA.
 Please note that preset field is a base64-encoded preset file.